manavbabel/ble-midi-bridge/README.md

 # ble-midi-bridge

 This is a single-file Python script that bridges any **Bluetooth LE MIDI** device (Casio WU-BT10 dongle, Yamaha MD-BT01, Roland WM-1, etc.) to a virtual MIDI port on your computer.
-Once configured, your DAW or any MIDI app sees the device as a normal MIDI device, in both directions.
+Once configured, your music software — a DAW like Ableton, FL Studio, GarageBand, MainStage, or anything else that speaks MIDI — sees the device as a normal MIDI device, in both directions.

-Cross-platform: this should works on **macOS**, **Linux**, and **Windows 11**, but I made it on Windows and haven't tested it on the other two.
+Cross-platform: this should work on **macOS**, **Linux**, and **Windows 11**, but I made it on Windows and haven't tested it on the other two.

 This was inspired by [Perfect Bluetooth MIDI](https://mayerwin.github.io/Perfect-Bluetooth-MIDI-For-Windows/), which was a great concept but didn't work with my Casio piano.